WhatAPhantasia/celeste_bb/readme.txt

 --

-for jam, this is currently in a demo state. i gave up on adding expressions during the second chapter. sorry about that, ive been REALLY busy lately! thats a lot of content warnings... i understand if this isn't your cup of tea! the main character goes through a lot, and this doesn't conclude with a happy ending.
+for jam, this is currently in a DEMO STATE. i gave up on adding expressions during the second chapter. sorry about that, ive been REALLY busy lately! thats a lot of content warnings... i understand if this isn't your cup of tea! the main character goes through a lot, and this doesn't conclude with a happy ending.